wanxinjin/IOC-from-Incomplete-Trajectory-Observations/README.md

 * **_LQR_** : contains all source codes for  LQR examples.
 You can directly run each example.
 * **_RobotArm_** : contains all source codes for  robot arm examples.
 You can directly run each example

 Note that all the codes are implemented in MATLAB.

-## Dependency
-Prior to using OPTCON to solve your optimal control problems, make sure you have installed CasADi in your matlab.
+Prior to using OPTCON to solve your optimal control problems, make sure you have installed CasADi in your MATLAB.
 Please refer to https://web.casadi.org/get/ for how to install CasADi in your MATLAB.

 ## How to Run the Codes
 Directly run each script in LQR or RobotArm folder.
 Important lines in codes are commented.